-There are three prominent land uses, Park Land, Community Use and Character Housing, at the western end of the study corridor.
+There are three prominent land uses, Park Land, Community Use and Character Housing, within the western end of the study corridor.
 Land either side of the Western Freeway is designated as Park Land.
-This land includes the Botanic Gardens, Anzac Park and Mt Coot-tha Park/Brisbane Forest Park.
+This land includes the Botanical Gardens, ANZAC Park and Mt Coot-tha Park/Brisbane Forest Park.
 The other dominant area classifications include the Toowong Cemetery and the Brisbane City Council bus depot as Community Uses and almost all residential properties being designated as Character Housing within Demolition Control Precincts.

-Other area classifications include land east of the Toowong roundabout along Milton Road designated as Suburban Centre, commercial land at the Milton Road / Croydon Street intersection designated as Convenience Centre, and land south of Milton Road and east of Quinn Street designated as Low-Medium Density Residential.
+Other area classifications include land around the roundabout at the Toowong Cemetery designated as Suburban Centre, commercial land on Milton Road designated as Convenience Centre and land south of Milton Road and east of Quinn Street designated as Low-Medium Density Residential.

-11.3.2 Existing Land Uses - Central Section
+5.3 Central Section

 Detached residential dwellings are the dominant land use within the central section of the study corridor.
 Although many of these properties do represent the 'tin and timber' housing style, the area is also well represented by modern, recently developed properties.
-Another common land use within this central section is multiple-unit dwellings, which are situated in various locations throughout the Study Corridor.
+Another common land use within this central section are multiple-unit dwellings that are situated in various locations throughout the Study Corridor.